oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/hostpipes/README.md

 This FPGA tutorial demonstrates how to use pipes to send and receive data between a host and a device.
 Pipes are a first-in first-out (FIFO) buffer construct that provide links between elements of a design.
 Access pipes through read and write application programming interfaces (APIs), without the notion of a memory address or pointer to elements within the FIFO.
 Pipes that connect a host and a device are referred to as host pipes.

 ***Documentation***:  The [SYCL FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of SYCL for FPGA. <br>
-The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>
+The [oneAPI SYCL FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through SYCL. <br>
 The [oneAPI Programming Guide](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/) is a general resource for target-independent DPC++ programming.

 | Optimized for                     | Description